tranhungnghiep/Parallel_Topic_Modeling/README.md

 Parallel_Topic_Modeling can either be used in commandline or as a library in you code.
 You can specify the model (LDA or BoT), the number of parallel threads, how to partition data etc.

 #### Sample:
-This command estimate the topic distribution of MAS corpus (the dataset above) using BoT model, parallel in 10 threads.
+The following command estimates the topic distribution of MAS corpus (the dataset above) using BoT model, parallel in 10 threads.
 </br>`java -Xmx64g -cp ./Code/Parallel_Topic_Modeling.jar cgs_lda_multicore.UI.PLDA_BoT -est -dir ./Data/MAS_BoT -dfile MAS_doc_removedSW.txt -tsfile MAS_ts.txt -testsetprop 0.1 -datafileformat Private -tsfileformat Single -dfiletrain -dfiletest -alpha 0.5 -beta 0.1 -gamma 0.1 -ntopics 150 -L 1 -niters 200 -burnin 100 -savestep 10 -twords 100 -howtogetdist 1 -threadpoolsize 0 -P 10 -shuffle 10 -shufflets 10 -howtopart 2`
 </br>where MAS_doc_removedSW.txt is document file and MAS_ts.txt is timestamp file.

-</br>The command can be shortened using default value as:
+The command can be shortened using default value as:
 </br>`java -Xmx64g -cp ./Code/Parallel_Topic_Modeling.jar cgs_lda_multicore.UI.PLDA_BoT -est -dir ./Data/MAS_BoT -dfile MAS_doc_removedSW.txt -tsfile MAS_ts.txt -alpha 0.5 -beta 0.1 -gamma 0.1 threadpoolsize 0 -P 10`

-</br>Please see files `/src/jgibblda/LDACmdOption.java` and `/src/cgs_lda_multicore/Utility/PLDACmdOption.java` for explanation of commandline options.
+Please see files `/src/jgibblda/LDACmdOption.java` and `/src/cgs_lda_multicore/Utility/PLDACmdOption.java` for explanation of commandline options.

 For using in your code as a library, please see sample files `/src/cgs_lda_multicore/TestSite/Testing.java`	for LDA and `/src/cgs_lda_multicore/TestSite/Testing_BoT.java` for BoT.